sol-sk/GIT_Obsidian/W2024/W2024T1/CPSC 430/CPSC 430 Essay 10 Outline.md

 - Bootlegged software is not good, but it doesn't do anyone any direct harm–especially if the software is produced by a large company charging a significant recurring fee (Adobe...)
 - The harms that may befall you or the company are disproportionate to the level of harm caused by the use of bootlegged software.
 Counter:
-- Spitzer (in TB) argues that utilitarian principles
+- Spitzer (in TB) argues that utilitarianism replacing principle-based ethics like social contract theory and Kantianism is what creates the need for whistleblowing in the first place.
+Thus, this is just enabling that environment.
+- Rebuttal: teams